ChaseRichardsonGit/TheButler/README.md

                 If they have our beta token they are given basic access to OpenAI functionality.
                 If they have our free token, they receive a DM from the bot daily gauging sentiment on something.

+            0.07 Backlog:
+            Collection at midnight of user message count for the day.
+                Users table, messages table
+                    Okay if users are manually populated
+                    Script a counter/timer when the clock strikes 00:00 User, Post Count, last activity time
+                    Collect images and links/urls
+                Get list of users that haven't interacted in 7 days and give em a whaddup

+            0.09 Wishlist:
+            Create a token count for how many OpenAI tokens are used by each user.
+            Count total times a user has inteacted with OpenAI.
+            Token limits?

+            Three Bots:
+            TheButler - Simplified code + mongoose.
+            Puerus - A side bot.
+            Jarvis - B side bot.

             Decision:  RIDAC
             TheButler will have certain core capabilities.
 The personas will have sub-capabilities, but also the same features as TheButler.